riscv-software-src/riscv-config/docs/source/yaml-specs.rst

     **NOTE**: In the above example, the uArch signals are listed as independent signals, not grouped under any name.
-The riscv-config tool will automatically group them under the name ``uarch_commonconfig`` (internally) for ease of parsing the rest of the YAML.
+The riscv-config tool will automatically group them under the name ``uarch_signals`` (internally) for ease of parsing the rest of the YAML.
+These signals would be expected to reside as independent uArch signals in the custom specification.

   **Parsing uArch dependencies**

     riscv-config internally creates a ``uarch_depends`` dictionary in a ``warl_class`` object.
 This dictionary is used to store the uArch dependencies.
-All entries in this dictionary are skipped for error checks, and always evaluate to ``true`` for legality checks.
-It is upto the user to ensure that these signals indeed exist in the hardware, and are connected appropriately.
+It performs a lookup on the ``uarch_signals`` node from the custom spec for all checks.
     None of these dependencies are removed while generating the checked output YAML.

 - **legal** : This field is a list of strings which define the warl functions of the csr/subfield.
 Each string needs to adhere to the following warl-syntax: